zephyrproject-rtos/zephyr/doc/security/secure-coding.rst

 Modifications to This Document
 ******************************

-Changes to this document shall be reviewed by the security committee, and approved by consensus.
+Changes to this document shall be reviewed by the Zephyr Security Subcommittee, and approved by consensus.

 .. [#attackf]  An attack_ resulted in a significant portion of DNS